Decimal Day: Background

 The Royal Commission on Decimal Coinage (1918–1920), chaired by Lord Emmott, reported in 1920 that the only feasible scheme was to divide the pound into 1,000 mills (the pound and mill system, first proposed in 1824), but that it would be too inconvenient to introduce.
 A minority of four members said that the disruption would be worthwhile.
 A further three members recommended that the pound should be replaced by the royal, consisting of 100 halfpennies, with there then being 4.8 royals to the former pound.

 In 1960, a report prepared jointly by the British Association for the Advancement of Science and the Association of British Chambers of Commerce, followed by the success of decimalisation in South Africa, prompted the Government to set up the Committee of the Inquiry on Decimal Currency (Halsbury Committee) in 1961, which reported in 1963.
 The adoption of the changes suggested in the report was announced on 1 March 1966.
-The Decimal Currency Board (DCB) was created to manage the transition, but the plans were only approved by Parliament with the Decimal Currency Act 1967.
-The former Greater London Council leader Bill Fiske was named as the Chairman of the Decimal Currency Board.
+The Decimal Currency Board (DCB) was created to manage the transition, but the plans were only approved by Parliament with the Decimal Currency Act 1967 (c.
+47).
+The former Greater London Council leader Bill Fiske was named as the chairman of the Decimal Currency Board.

 Consideration was given to introducing a new major unit of currency worth ten shillings in the old currency.
 Suggested names included the new pound, the royal and the noble.
 It would have resulted in the "decimal penny" being worth only slightly more than the old penny, an approach adopted in South Africa, Australia and New Zealand in the 1960s, adopting respectively the South African rand, Australian dollar and New Zealand dollar equal in value to 10 shillings.
 However, Halsbury decided that the pound sterling's importance as a reserve currency meant that the pound should remain unchanged.